EMI-Group/evox/docs/source/guide/advanced/3-custom-alg-pro.rst

             # replace the old population
             return state.update(pop=new_pop, fit=new_fit)

-Now, you can assemble a pipeline and run it.
+Now, you can assemble a workflow and run it.